[ Printer Friendly Version ] [ Report Abuse ]

 “Shut up, shut up, shut up!
 I don’t want to hear it!” he says loudly, shaking his head.

-“Hailey,” George grumbles under his voice, sending a warning look my way.
+“Hailey,” George grumbles under his breath, sending a warning look my way.
 I just shrug with a small smile, causing him to roll his eyes.

 “Did you need something from us?”
 George asks, getting up and putting the Schematic book into his trunk before closing and locking it.